kenoss/pyproject-indirect-import-detector/README.md

       Requirement in pyproject.toml
 ```

-Consider a case that the authers of A refactor A and publish A 1.1.0 and this does not depends on B anymore.
+Consider the case that the authers of A refactor A and publish A 1.1.0 and this does not depends on B anymore.
 Then,

 - If X is a library, user of library X can face `ModuleNotFoundError`.
 - If X is an application and you're using a "blessed" lockfile, you'll get no errors.
 - If X is an application and you're not lucky, you'll get `ModuleNotFoundError`.

 The second example is almost the same to the first.
-Consider a case that the authers of A refactor A and publish A 1.1.0 and this depends on B `^2` and B has breaking chanegs.
+Consider the case that the authers of A refactor A and publish A 1.1.0 and this depends on B `^2` and B has breaking chanegs.
 Then, you may not have an explicit errors but the behavior can differ from the expected.

 It's horrible, isn't it?